mfarmani95/Streamflow_Prediction/README.md

 ## Production-Oriented Additions

-This repository now includes a lightweight application layer around completed model runs so you can demonstrate more than offline training:
+This repository now includes a lightweight application layer around completed model runs for inspecting and sharing model outputs:

 - `FastAPI` service to expose evaluated run artifacts as JSON
 - `Streamlit` dashboard to compare runs and inspect basin time series
 - `DuckDB`-backed artifact loading path for fast CSV analytics
 - GitHub Actions CI for linting and tests on every push or pull request

-The idea is to make the repo look closer to a real climate-tech or environmental analytics stack: train a model, evaluate it, then serve the outputs through an API and dashboard.
+The application layer serves completed evaluation artifacts through an API and dashboard; it does not run an operational forecasting service.

 ## Run The API